martijn-heil/KingdomEssentials/GettingDevelopmentStarted.md

 #### Setting up your environment
 1. You should define a Intellij path variable called `SPIGOT_DEVSERVER` and set it's value to the server root of your Spigot development server.
-You can configure Intellij IDEA path variables at `File > Settings > Appearance & Behaviour > Path Variables`
+Note that this path should *exclude* a ending slash/backslash You can configure Intellij IDEA path variables at `File > Settings > Appearance & Behaviour > Path Variables`

 2. You should also define an (system) environment variable, also called `SPIGOT_DEVSERVER` with the same value as the previous one.